At sixes and sevens: Origin and early history

+Later use

+In a public debate in June 1877 the former secularist, communist, spiritualist and then reconvert, the Rev. Dr. George Sexton (1825–1898), used the phrase in a debate with the secularist G. W. Foote to describe the current state of Secularism in England:

+"And I can show you by extracts from the writings of the leading men that there is no single point upon which they are agreed; that they are all at sixes and sevens one with another – (laughter) ..."

-The phrase is also used in Gilbert & Sullivan's comic opera H.M.S.
+The phrase is used in Gilbert & Sullivan's comic opera H.M.S.
 Pinafore (1878), where Captain Corcoran, the ship's Commander, is confused as to what choices to make in his life, and exclaims in the opening song of Act II, "Fair moon, to thee I sing, bright regent of the heavens, say, why is everything either at sixes or at sevens?"

-In H.G.
-Wells' preface to his The Outline of History (1919), entitled "The Story and Aim of the Outline of History," he writes: "All the people who were interested in these league of nations projects were at sixes and sevens among themselves because they had the most vague, heterogenous and untidy assumptions about what the world of men was, what it had been, and therefore of what it could be."
+In H. G. Wells' preface to his The Outline of History (1919), entitled "The Story and Aim of the Outline of History", he writes: "All the people who were interested in these league of nations projects were at sixes and sevens among themselves because they had the most vague, heterogenous and untidy assumptions about what the world of men was, what it had been, and therefore of what it could be."

-In chapter three of the 1926 Clouds of Witness by Dorothy Sayers the maid, Ellen, says "Anyhow, it was all at sixes and sevens for a day or two, and then her ladyship shuts herself up in her room and won't let me go into her wardrobe."
+In chapter three of Dorothy L. Sayers' novel Clouds of Witness (1926), the maid, Ellen, says, "Anyhow, it was all at sixes and sevens for a day or two, and then her ladyship shuts herself up in her room and won't let me go into her wardrobe."

-In The Collector by John Fowles Clegg says "she had me all at sixes and sevens that evening".